2 terrorists, security personnel killed in encounter in Jammu | Law-Order

 - India

-Two terrorists and a security personnel were killed after terrorists targeted a CISF bus leading to a gunfight near an Army camp on the outskirts of Jammu early Friday, officials said.
+Two terrorists and a security personnel were killed in a gunfight near an Army camp on the outskirts of Jammu after ultras targeted a CISF bus early Friday, officials said.

 The encounter in Sunjwan took place amid heightened security arrangements in Jammu and Kashmir, two days ahead of Prime Minister Narendra Modi's scheduled visit to Samba district.